ssmirr/appdev-chapters/sample_data.md

 # Creating Sample Data

+## Getting Started!

 You have just created your application and are figuring out where to start.
 A good practice is to create some sample data early on in the life of your application so you will always have a single command to reset your database with good data.
 Together we are going to build a `sample_data` task using the [Photogram-signin](https://github.com/appdev-projects/photogram-signin-fall20/tree/no-rake) project.
 I recommend opening this project in Gitpod and following along.

 After the repo has opened in Gitpod start to create some data.
 There are a few ways we can do this.
 We can run `bin/server` and start to put in data through the forms.
-We can also go to visit `/rails/db` within our running application and create some records.
-Lastly, we can visit a rails console by typing `rails console` into a terminal and start to enter some records.
+We can visit `/rails/db` within our running application and create some records.
+Lastly, we can open a rails console by typing `rails console` into a terminal and start to enter some records.
 If you are in a rails console, here is the code to create your first `User` record.

 ```
 u = User.new